-A sticker on each side of the pockets with a “leave at school” and “take home” label.
+A sticker on each side of the pockets was in the folder with a “leave at school” and “take-home” label.
 I then sorted all the paperwork I had for parents + the paperwork from the school into the appropriate pocket.

 This was helpful because parents could easily see what they needed to take care of on Meet the Teacher Night as well as what they could take home.

 Plus it was helpful for me because it kept all the back-to-school paperwork organized.
 I could just pick up the folders at the end of the night, put them in number order (kids last name, alpha order), and put them in my filing cabinet.